Skip to content

 Weight column

-Runs within a group are executed in ascending order of their weight.
+Runs within a group are started in ascending weight order.

-For example, if the maximum number of parallel runs is set to 2, and there are 4 runs in group 0 with weights 0, 1, 2, and 3, then the runs with weights 0 and 1 will be started first.
-As soon as either 0 or 1 finishes, the run with weight 2 will be started, and so on.
+For example, if the maximum number of parallel runs is 2 and there are four runs in group 0 with weights 0, 1, 2, and 3, then the runs with weights 0 and 1 start first.
+As soon as either finishes, the run with weight 2 starts, and so on.

 Description column

-A short description to help you identify the run in the progress bars on the terminal and in the log files.
+A short description to help you identify the run in terminal progress bars and log files.

 Model column

-The path to the workbook containing the Autory model to run.
-This may be an absolute path, or a path relative to the current workbook's parent folder.
+The path to the Autory model file to run.
+This may be an absolute path or a path relative to the current workbook's parent folder.

 Run control columns

-The RunControl → column itself is not used – it is just a marker.
-Columns to the right of this marker, until the next marker column or the end of the table, are considered run control columns.
+The RunControl → column itself is only a marker.
+Columns to the right of this marker, until the next marker column or the end of the table, are treated as run control columns.

-These columns are optional and may be used to override run control options of the individual runs.
-See the examples below.
+Use these columns to override run control options for individual runs.

 Changes from Autory 2 to Autory 3